 “Keeping your child’s head elevated can ease some of the pressure,” says Dr. Hutton.

-If your child is older than two and no longer sleeps in a crib, use a pillow, but never use a pillow with an infant.
+If your child is older than 2 and no longer sleeps in a crib, use a pillow, but never use a pillow with an infant.
 You can keep an infant upright in a car seat to alleviate pressure.

 Pus discharge can be normal with an ear infection.
 Most often, this heals after the ear infection is treated.
 Wipe the discharge away.
 Careful not to plug the ear with cotton as retained pus can cause an infection of the lining of the ear canal.

 Pediatricians recommend calling your doctor if:

 - Fever lasts more than two days on antibiotics

 - Ear pain becomes severe or crying becomes nonstop

 - Ear pain lasts more than three days on antibiotics

 - Ear discharge is not better after three days on antibiotics

 - Your child becomes worse